-Can I Go to Jail for Driving on a Suspended or Revoked License in Maryland?
+Can We Go to Jail for Driving on a Suspended or Revoked License in Maryland?

 If you were pulled over for any reason, including speeding, running a red light, or suspicion of driving under the influence in Maryland, and were found operating a vehicle without a license, you may go directly to jail.

 At Lotze Mosley, LLP, our Maryland criminal defense attorneys know that while a suspended license is a temporary punishment, and becomes a much larger legal problem when the person is caught driving when their license has been revoked.